Motion vs Reclaim vs Clockwise: AI Calendar Assistant Showdown 2025

 Habit scheduling is the reason people stay.

-I set "Deep work: 2 hours/day, Monday to Friday" and Reclaim consistently blocked 9-11 AM.
-When a meeting request came in at 10 AM, it suggested alternatives during my flexible hours.
+I set "Deep work: 2 hours per day, Monday to Friday" and Reclaim consistently blocked 9 to 11 AM.

 Smart 1:1 meetings